dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 ## Description

 **Life**, invented by the mathematician John Conway in 1970, is a zero-player game that simulates the evolution of a collection of cells.
-It is the best-known example of a **cellular automaton** and has attracted interest from computer scientists and mathematician because it is capable of generating complex patterns from a short set of rules.
+It is the best-known example of a **cellular automaton** and has attracted interest from computer scientists and mathematicians because it's capable of generating complex patterns from a short set of rules.
 In this project, you’ll write a Java class that implements the rules of the Game of Life.

 Conway was a professor of mathematics at Cambridge.
 He had a long academic research career but is best known for his contributions to recreational mathematics, including Life and [the Doomsday Rule](https://en.wikipedia.org/wiki/Doomsday_rule) for calculating the day of the week for a given date.
 Conway died of COVID-19 on April 11, 2020.